Andrew Black (entrepreneur): Betfair

-Black and Wray launched Betfair in 2000, having secured £1m of investment from friends and family and Morry Peter, a veteran bookie.
+Black and Wray launched Betfair in 2000, having secured £1m of investment from friends and family.
 Requests for venture capital investment had been rejected by the funds they had approached.

 Other bet exchanges launched at the same time, but worked on the basis of offering single bets which interested punters would then accept individually.
 Betfair operated on a model more similar to a financial exchange, allowing among other things, multiple small bets to fill a position offered by a gambler wishing to place a large stake on a wager.
 This approach, combined with the acquisition of rival Flutter in 2001, secured Betfair 90% of the bet exchange market in the UK within a few years of launch.

 In 2010 Betfair was floated on the London Stock Exchange at a £13 share price which valued it at £1.4bn, making Black's 15% stake worth approximately £200m.
 Black is known to have retained much of his stake, benefiting from the share price's subsequent climb to £44 before Betfair was delisted when it was merged with Paddy Power in 2016.

 Post-Betfair activities

-On 3 August 2009 Black announced that he was going into partnership with Michael Owen with regard to Owen's Manor House Stables; Tom Dascombe has been hired as trainer and the stated ambition is to own and train Group 1 horses on the Flat.
+On 3 August 2009, Black announced that he was going into partnership with Michael Owen with regard to Owen's Manor House Stables; Tom Dascombe has been hired as trainer and the stated ambition is to own and train Group 1 horses on the Flat.
 Black and Owen were the joint owners of the racehorse Brown Panther, who won the Goodwood Cup in 2013 and the Irish St. Leger in 2014, winning the latter by six lengths.